SRP Fringe Festival April 13-14 2019

 Supported by the Walter Bergmann Fund

 The Fringe, featuring emerging young artists, will run alongside the annual SRP Festival in Durham.
 The series of concerts will take place throughout the weekend utilising the historic gothic architecture of Ushaw College.
-These concerts are free and open to all festival goers and the public, and will offer a unique opportunity to hear and interact with some of the best and most exciting young recorder talent.
+These concerts are open to the public as well as festival goers, and will offer a unique opportunity to hear and interact with some of the best and most exciting young recorder talent.

 Lux Musicae London formed in 2014 to musically explore the transition from the Renaissance to the Early Baroque.
 With their diverse instrumentation (harp, lute, recorders, voices and viol) and their expressive and rhetorically led approach to text and melody, the group enjoys an exciting range of instrumental colours and performance practices.
 Their programmes reflect this, connecting the visual arts, poetry and philosophy with the music of the turbulent sixteenth and seventeenth centuries.